MicrosoftDocs/sql-docs/docs/azure-data-studio/notebooks-manage-sql-server.md

 1. Under **Use Existing Python**, uncheck the option "Local path to a preexisting python installation used by Notebooks."
 1. Restart Azure Data Studio.

-When the **Configure Python for Notebooks** page is displayed, you can select to create a new Python installation or specify a path to an existing installation.
+When the **Configure Python for Notebooks** page is displayed, you can choose to create a new Python installation or specify a path to an existing installation.

 ## Next steps